Disneyland measles outbreak: Outbreak

 On January 5, 2015, the California Department of Public Health (CDPH) first heard of a case of measles in a hospitalised 11-year old Californian resident whose rash started on December 28, 2014, and who had visited one of two neighbouring Californian Disney theme parks.
 Four more cases were reported on the same day, and all had visited the Disney theme parks between December 17 and 20.
 CDPH issued a press release on January 7, 2015, by which time there were seven cases.

 By February 11, 2015, the Centers for Disease Control and Prevention (CDC) attributed 125 cases of measles across seven US states, 110 of which were in California, to the outbreak.
 39 of the California cases had visited the Disney parks between December 17 and 20, and 34 were secondary contacts.
 Of the other 15 cases linked to the Disneyland outbreak, seven were in Arizona, one in Colorado, one in Nebraska, one in Oregon, three in Utah, and two in Washington.
 Cases linked to the outbreak were reported in Mexico, and in Canada its Public Health Agency reported more than 150 cases of measles that were linked to one imported case from the Disneyland outbreak.
-Of the 110 Californian cases by February 2015, 61 were vaccinated against the measles, 49 were unvaccinated, 28 of whom held anti-vaccine beliefs.
+Of the 110 Californian cases by February 2015, at least 13 were vaccinated against the measles, 1 had had prior infection or vaccination, and at least 49 were unvaccinated, 28 of whom held anti-vaccine beliefs.
 12 cases, included in the unvaccinated total, occurred in infants too young to have the vaccine; they relied on herd immunity for protection.
+The remaining 47 had unknown or undocumented vaccination status.
 Almost all the Canadian cases were unvaccinated.
 Some cases occurred in people who had been vaccinated with two doses of the measles vaccine.

 Between December 2014 and March 2015, 131 Californians were infected, with almost 90% of cases occurring in southern California.
 Linked to the California cases were 16 cases in six other US states, 159 cases in a religious group in Québec, Canada, and one case in Mexico.
 The outbreak was declared over in mid-April 2015.
 Conclusions following examination of the outbreak pointed to undervaccination as a key explanation.
 The source of the initial Disney theme park exposure was not identified, but specimens from several cases matched with the recent measles outbreak in the Philippines, but was also detected in at least 14 countries.

 Contact tracing was implemented by local health agencies.
 To encourage vaccination, Roald Dahl's 1986 "Measles: A dangerous illness" open letter was recirculated as a result of the outbreak.
 The incident prompted the California Senate Bill 277, laws that reverted the California personal belief vaccine exemption.